wiscplace/Condor-RNA-Seq-Pipeline/README.md

 Purpose:

-    Condor implementation of the Gasch lab RNA-Seq pipeline.
+    HTCondor implementation of the Gasch lab RNA-Seq pipeline.

     All fastq files in the working directory will be processed.